 How to Roast & Skin the Poblanos

-- Remove the pepper from the heat source.
-Place the peppers in a zip-top bag or bowl with a lid.
-Allow the peppers to cool about 10 minutes or until they are cool enough to handle.
+After charring: Place peppers in a bowl and cover tightly, or use a zip-top bag.
+Let them steam and cool for about 10 minutes.
 The steam collects and helps release the skin from the pepper making them easier to peel.

-- Peel the bubbled skin off of the pepper with your fingers.
-Sometimes it’s easier to use a paper towel.
-You will need to experiment here.
+Peeling: Peel the bubbled skin off of the pepper with your fingers (Sometimes it’s easier to use a paper towel to grip it better).

 Another classic Mexican dish using poblanos and cream is Rajas con Crema.
-This version adds corn and mushrooms and folds the rajas mixture into cheese quesadillas.
+This version of rajas adds corn and mushrooms and folds the rajas mixture into cheese quesadillas.

 Low Carb Rajas con Queso